floh-bhaptics/ShadowLegend_bhaptics/README.md

   - [MelonLoader/Harmony Patching](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/MelonLoader/Harmony%20Patching.md)
   - [Harmony basics](https://api.raftmodding.com/modding-tutorials/harmony-basics)

+10. A good part of modding a game is making cool patterns.
+And if you have not here found it, here is the bhaptics site to do this: [https://designer.bhaptics.com/](https://designer.bhaptics.com/).
+Just log in using your normal bhaptics account and export the .tact files to your local bHaptics directory in your `Mods` folder.

 ## Testing and publishing the mod

 Make sure your mod is working properly and test it with other people.
 If you feel like it is good to publish, pick a site and upload it.
 I use NexusMods, which has gotten a bit of critique lately because modders aren't able to delete their old mods anymore if they are part of a compilation.
 And you need a (free) account to download mods there.
 But I haven't found a great alternative yet that doesn't have its own issues like aggressive mod managers or tons of ads everywhere.
 Oh well.